joaozenobio/HiwiClausthal/Video Extraction/Readme.md

 ## Extracting data online

-OnlineExtraction.cpp contains the function onlineExtraction which takes a duration for a new recording, an output path and the number of devices and creates a folder with the same name as the recordingExtraction function and extract the data online into the same tree as the playbackExtraction.
+OnlineExtraction.cpp contains the function onlineExtraction which takes a duration for a new recording, an output path and the number of devices.
+It creates the output directory and extract the data online into the same tree as the playbackExtraction.

 ## References